Iulia-Calota/ISTQB-Manual-Testing-Foundation-Project/README.md

     - Evaluates the quality and builds confidence in work products like requirements, code analysis, test plans, test cases, and product backlogs.
 Benefits:
     - Early testing saves time and money, fulfilling the principle of “Early testing saves time & money.”
-Stakeholder Involvement:
-    - Involves various stakeholders to review and improve the product.

 ###  Dynamic Testing